 6.8 Drainage of Water and Groundwater

-The overall topography of the site slopes down from the north to the south towards Kettle Creek.
-Groundwater was encountered at a depth of approximately 28 feet in TB-1 at the time of drilling and at approximately 17 feet when checked nine days subsequent to drilling.
+The overall topography of the site slopes down from the north to the south, southeast towards Black Squirrel Creek and Burgess Creek.
+Groundwater was not encountered in the test borings at the time of drilling.